will-lumley/FaviconFinder/README.md

 ## Requirements

-FaviconFinder supports macOS 10.10 and above.
+FaviconFinder supports iOS 10.0 and above & macOS 10.10 and above.

 ## Installation